eugiellimpin/ada-the/README.md

 and other common accessibility best practices.
 Making the app keyboard accessible, good color contrast, and having support for screen-readers would be a good improvement path.
+5. Clean up code.
+Some components have been extracted to their own modules for maintainability and loose-coupling but there's a lot of room for improvement. `<App />`, for example, is doing a lot (sidebar node tree, search) so I would clean this up and have separate components and move other unrelated code to their own modules (e.g. helper functions to utils.ts).